SWIFTSIM/swiftsimio/README.md

 + `numpy`, required for the core numerical routines.
 + `h5py`, required to read data from the SWIFT HDF5 output files.
 + `unyt`, required for symbolic unit calculations (depends on sympy`).
++ `astropy`, required to represent cosmology information.
++ `numba`, highly recommended should you wish to use the in-built visualisation tools.

 ### Optional packages

-+ `numba`, highly recommended should you wish to use the in-built visualisation tools.
 + `scipy`, required if you wish to generate smoothing lengths for particle types that do not store this variable in the snapshots (e.g. dark matter)
 + `tqdm`, required for progress bars for some long-running tasks.
 If not installed